 Even at some of the fast food restaurants, if your student can resist the temptation, many offer healthy alternatives including salads, grilled proteins, and veggie burgers.
 I, personally, am a big fan of the veggie burger at Burger Fi, but then again I really like their fries too, so that may defeat the purpose.

-Sprouts Farmers Market is having their grand opening in Winter Park on Aloma Avenue on Wednesday, October 24.
+Sprouts Farmers Market in Winter Park on Aloma Avenue is great.

 Below are a few ideas that may also help.
 Perhaps just forward this whole blog to them, because…well, you never know how they are going to take advice coming from their parents, particularly if you mention the Freshmen 15.